Encrypted headless Raspberry Pi running Gentoo

 # bsdtar --acls --xattrs -xvpf /home/user/backup.tar.zst

-After rebooting, I was presented with the decryption prompt and was able to boot the rest of the system.
+After rebooting, the system presented the decryption prompt and I could boot successfully.

 Switching to gentoo-sources

-The kernel provided by the Raspberry Pi foundation is unsupported security-wise by Gentoo.
-So I wanted to switch to sys-kernel/gentoo-sources.
-This is a relatively straightforward process, fortunately.
+The Raspberry Pi foundation kernel lacks security support from Gentoo, so I wanted to switch to sys-kernel/gentoo-sources.
+This process is straightforward.

 Change directory to the new kernel sources.